Spring is here and that means the sun is shining, the birds are chirping, and your lawn is starting to show signs of life again.

 7 - Check the Sprinkler

-If you have a sprinkler system, perform a check-up to ensure nothing broke during the winter.
+If you have a sprinkler system, check it to ensure nothing broke during the winter.
 You don’t want to try contacting a repairman during their busy spring and summer months

 Lawns are an investment and can bring a sense of pride and accomplishment to any homeowner.
-If you are wondering how to further prepare your lawn this spring please feel free to get in touch with us on Facebook.
+If you are wondering how to further prepare your lawn this spring please feel free to get in touch with us.
 We’re happy to answer any questions or concerns you may have.